Annapurna Base Camp Trek 13 Days Map

 Inclusions in Annapurna Base Camp Trek

-• 03 nights twin sharing accommodation on BB basis in Kathmandu
+• 03 nights twin sharing accommodation in a 3 Star category of hotels on BB basis in Kathmandu

-• 09 nights/10 days Annapurna Base Camp with the support of Guide and a porter, simple accommodation (common bathroom/toilet ) , Breakfast, transportation from Airport (Pokhara) to Naya Pul and then back to Pokhara
+• Transportation from Airport (Pokhara) to Naya Pul and then back to Pokhara

 • TIMS card (Permit)